-The MedCap shall be based on the classic baseball cap-style hat design.
-A 3-D printed apparatus shall be mounted to the side of the hat to allow positioning of the sensors over the wearer's ear.
+The MedCap is based on the classic baseball cap-style hat design.
+Sensors go from the user's ear to the encasing on the bill.
 Wires will go through the cloth of the hat and into a compartment just above the bill, containing the battery, microprocessor, and accelerometer.